 If the allegation concerns activities or persons outside any relationship to a Conference-related event or activity, it is the responsibility of the Staff Person in charge of the Conference activity to make the initial contact to the appropriate authorities and/or agencies.

 If the allegation is against a Staff Person or Volunteer, or if the alleged event occurred in the course of a Conference activity for Vulnerable Persons, the Staff Person in charge of the activity shall immediately report the incident to the Bishop or a District Superintendent, who shall then determine the appropriate action(s) to be taken.

 Camp Sumatanga will continue to use the Reporting of Incidents procedures already in place, as well as the Camp’s Injury/Accident response procedures when appropriate.

-It is the mandate of the North Alabama Conference of the United Methodist Church that each District and each local church within the Conference, as well as health and welfare agencies which maintain a relationship with the Conference (e.g., Advance Specials, Servants Like Jesus grant recipients, and Ethnic and Local Church Concerns) adopt and implement their own Vulnerable Persons Policy, with terms no more permissive than those contained in this Policy, on or before the date of Annual Conference 2016.
+It is the mandate of the North Alabama Conference of the United Methodist Church that each District and each local church within the Conference, as well as health and welfare agencies which maintain a relationship with the Conference (e.g., Advance Specials, Servants Like Jesus grant recipients, and Ethnic and Local Church Concerns) adopt and implement their own Vulnerable Persons Policy, containing terms and provisions which address the contexts of their own particular congregations and ministry, and which best meet the needs of their congregants and guests, on or before the date of Annual Conference 2021.